BrightSpots/rctab-docs/docs/tdp/user_guide.md

 For each candidate, enter their name and any aliases/codes that identify them across CVRs.
 ![Manually Adding Candidates](../images/candidates_tab-adding_manually_w_edit.gif)

-**Name** (required)**:** E.g.: Dave Harris.
+**Name (required):** E.g.: Dave Harris.
 This information is used to display candidate names in results files.

-**Code** (optional)**:** Some CVR files use codes in lieu of the full candidate name. e.g.: "JCD" or "14".
+**Code:** Some CVR files use codes in lieu of the full candidate name. e.g.: "JCD" or "14".
 Multiple codes can be used for a single candidate if required e.g. multi-vendor tabulation.

-**Excluded** (optional)**:** When checked, the candidate will be ignored during tabulation.
-An example of when this might be used: a candidate dropped out after the ballots were printed.
+**Excluded:** In round by round tabulation, excluded candidates are treated from the beginning as an eliminated candidate.
+They can never be a ballot's continuing candidate in any round.
+Excluded candidates are not included in the list of candidates in results.

+Additionally, there are some action buttons for configuring candidates.

-**Add:** Adds Name, code, and/or excluded information to the Candidates Table.
+**Add:** Adds the currently configured single candidate information to the configured list of candidates.
+This full list is displayed in the Candidates Table.

 **Clear:** Clears any information in Name, Code, and Excluded.

 **Delete Selected:** Deletes selected candidate data from the Candidate Table.

-### Winning Rules Options
+### Winning Rules Tab

-Winning Rules options tell RCTab what kind of ranked choice voting election to run and how to handle details required for each.
+Winning Rules configuration options tell RCTab what kind of ranked choice voting election to run and how to handle details required for each.

 ![Winning Rules Tab](../images/winning_rules_tab.png)